Highlights of Laos

 Day 1-Join trip in Vientiane

 Located on the banks of the Mekong River, the Laos capital is a relaxed place that has a feel more similar to a provincial town than a capital city.
-Weathered French Colonial mansions give way to golden temples, and the languid pace of life here makes it an ideal place to explore by bicycle.
-For those arriving on time our Leader plans to meet you in the hotel reception at 6pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
-There are no other activities planned today, so you are free to arrive in Vientiane at any time.
-If you would like an airport transfer today, you'll need to arrive into Watty International Airport (VTE) which is 15 minutes from our hotel.
-Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up in the hotel lobby at 8am on day two.
-If your flight arrives earlier in the day, perhaps you might choose to see the unique Buddhist stupa of Pha That Luang before enjoying a Beerlao by the river at sunset.
+Weathered French Colonial mansions give way to golden temples, and the languid pace of life makes it an ideal place to explore by bicycle.
+For those arriving on time, our tour leader plans to meet us in the hotel reception at 6pm for a welcome meeting and for those that wish, there is the chance to go out for dinner.
+There are no other activities planned today, so you're free to arrive in Vientiane at any time.
+If you'd like an airport transfer today, you'll need to arrive into Watty International Airport (VTE) which is a 15-minute drive from our hotel.
+If you miss the welcome meeting, our tour leader will inform you of any essential information as soon as you catch up.
+If your flight arrives earlier in the day, you might like to see the unique Buddhist stupa of Pha That Luang before enjoying a Beerlao by the river at sunset.
 This is the best way to end the day, start your adventure and meet your fellow explorers.

 2